 Appendix Operation or Appendix Removal Surgery – What is that?

-Appendix Surgery is done to remove the appendix completely if the appendix is inflamed or infected.
+Appendix Surgery involves removing the appendix completely due to inflammation or infection.
 An inflammed appendix leading to this surgical condition is termed as Appendicitis.
 The surgical removal of the appendix is termed as Appendectomy.
-In common parlance, the surgery is called appendix operation or simply appendix removal surgery.
-Appendectomy is done mainly by keyhole approach these days.
-It is referred to as Laparoscopic Appendectomy or commonly referred to as laparoscopic appendix removal surgery.
+In common parlance, the surgery refers to appendix operation or simply appendix removal surgery.
+Appendectomy employs a keyhole approach these days.
+It refers to Laparoscopic Appendectomy or commonly referred to as laparoscopic appendix removal surgery.
 It may be mentioned that in earlier days appendectomy was done by open surgery methods.

 Why Would Appendix Develop Inflammation?